 1. PURPOSE AND INTENT; DISCLAIMER

 The Parties acknowledge that: different jurisdictions, regulatory programs, and entities (federal, state, county, cities, and others) have different definitions for environmental attributes, renewable energy credits/certificates, emissions credits, and similar instruments; the various jurisdictions, programs, and entities are inconsistent in how they define and address these concepts; and these concepts are continually evolving.
-Accordingly, BPA makes no representations or warranties of any kind regarding the definition, or nature of, the environmental attributes, renewable energy credits/certificates, emissions credits, or similar instruments conveyed herein, and BPA does not represent or warrant that any of these items are suitable for a particular purpose or regulatory program.
-Whatever the regulatorily-defined environmental characteristics are of the power that customers buy from BPA, the purpose and intent of this Exhibit H is to implement section 7 of the Provider of Choice Policy, March 2024, as amended or revised by conveying to «Customer Name», in accordance with this Exhibit H, all Environmental Attributes, if any, and to the extent they exist, commensurate with the physical amount of power «Customer Name» buys from BPA.
-Section 3 below accomplishes this by BPA: (1) agreeing to register applicable generation, (2) providing for the creation of an Environmental Attribute Accounting Process, (3) producing Inventories of RECs based on power generated, and (4) committing to provide, for customers’ use, an emissions accounting and non-emitting generation accounting.
+Accordingly, through this Agreement BPA does not attempt to define these concepts other than by reference to how they may be defined by others, and BPA does not represent or warrant that the items conveyed in this Exhibit H are suitable for a particular purpose or regulatory program.
+Whatever the regulatorily-defined environmental and non-power characteristics are of the power that customers buy from BPA, the purpose and intent of this Exhibit H is to convey to «Customer Name», in accordance with this Exhibit H, all Environmental Attributes, if any, and to the extent they exist, associated and commensurate with the physical amount of power «Customer Name» buys from BPA and the Attribute Pools associated with «Customer Name»’s purchase obligation under section 3 of this Agreement.
+This Exhibit H accomplishes this by BPA: (1) agreeing to register applicable generation, (2) providing for the creation of an Environmental Attribute Accounting Process, (3) producing Inventories of RECs based on power generated, (4) committing to transfer «Customer Name»’s share of RECs based on its BPA power purchases and as determined in accordance with this Exhibit H to «Customer Name», (5) committing to provide an emissions accounting and non-emitting generation accounting for customers’ use, and (6) undertaking the other actions identified in this exhibit below.

 2. DEFINITIONS